-Group operating profit of \$558.7m includes \$30.2m of operating profit attributable to discontinued operations.
+^{1.
+2019} Group operating profit of \$558.7m includes \$30.2m of operating profit attributable to discontinued operations.

-7.3 2020 short-term incentive (STI) awards
+7.3 2020 STI awards

 As outlined in the performance scorecard in 7.1, Medibank did not meet the STI financial gateway or target performance against each of the core Company measures.
 As a result, no 2020 STI awards were made to ELT members.
 The table below reflects these outcomes.